 You may even have been fielding questions from family and friends who ask whether your twins should be potty trained “by now.”
 And with two toddlers to contend with, typical potty training advice for singletons may not always cut it.

-Rest assured, we’ll go over all the details you’ll need to potty train your twins.
+Rest assured, we’ll go over all the details you’ll need for potty training twins.
 We’ll talk about how to prepare for potty training, long before you even sit your twins down to a potty.
 I’ll describe two ways to potty train—a short, three-day method as well as a more gradual one.

-Then I’ll share the tips that helped me with potty training, as well as obstacles I ran into.
+Then I’ll share the tips that helped me with potty training twins, as well as obstacles I ran into.
 And finally, I’ll give you tips on how to manage your twins when you’re out and about during potty training.

 Phew!
-That’s a lot, but first, we’ll start at the beginning: When should you start potty training?
+That’s a lot, but first, we’ll start at the beginning: When should you start potty training twins?

-The window to potty train is wide and varies with each child.
+The window to potty training twins is wide and varies with each child.
 Some children use potty at 18 months, while others aren’t potty trained until three- or four-years-old.

 When your twins potty train shows no sign of intellectual ability or advancement.
 A child who learns to use the potty at 18-months-old isn’t more advanced than the one who learns later.